 - If denied an HME, DPS will notify you by mail and provide information on how to appeal the decision through the TSA.
 Appeals can be granted if there was an error in the information used in the TSA’s decision.
 If you have a conviction for a disqualifying crime, a waiver can be requested if TSA determines there were justifiable factors which deem that an applicant no longer poses a transportation security threat.

-If you hope to grab one of the many jobs available in the oil and gas industry as a driver, you will need an HME or X – Endorsement to be approved for the roster at most staffing companies, including Hill Country Staffing.
+If you hope to grab one of the many jobs available in the energy industry as a driver, you will need an HME or X – Endorsement to be approved for the roster at most staffing companies, including Hill Country Staffing.